 Safety, ease of administration, and product differentiation help meet the growth in chronic diseases

 Change is inevitable and so, we must adapt.
-This is perhaps no more truer than in the drug manufacturing industry where a rapidly aging world population has created the demand for novel approaches to complex issues.
+This is perhaps no more true than in the drug manufacturing industry where a rapidly aging world population has created the demand for novel approaches to complex issues.
 By 2050, it is projected that the numbers of individuals aged 65 and older will have increased to be more than double that of children aged 5.
 This trend is primarily within Europe; however, some Asian and Latin American countries are also experiencing rapid growth, leading to an increase in chronic diseases including diabetes and osteoporosis.

 For the (bio-)pharmaceutical industry, these circumstances have created the demand for safe, easily administered injectable drugs for patients, healthcare professionals and healthcare payers alike.
 The industry response has been encouraging and includes the introduction of prefilled cartridges and syringes that can augment the traditional vial approach.
-But increased competition among leading brands of injectable drugs such as novel therapeutics has also led to a need not just for self-administration systems, but for product differentiation as well:
+But increased competition among leading brands of injectable drugs such as novel therapeutics has also led to a need not just for self-administration systems, but for product differentiation as well.

 - Gain an appreciation for the dynamic changes created by an aging population and why there exists a growing need for patient and administration-friendly injection systems